What are the different types of ramps?

 The most common materials access ramps are constructed from includes wood, steel, aluminium, and concrete.

-Wooden ramps can rot, unlike galvanised steel which is rust-resistant and fire-resistant.
+Wooden ramps can rot, unlike our own galvanised steel ramps which are rust-resistant and fire-resistant.
 Wood will also burn if exposed to fire.

 Concrete ramp installations depend on suitable weather conditions and require drying time before use.